calebwhitmore/portfolio-new/src/projects/micasa/micasa.md

         Illustrations
     </h4>
     <h4 class="project-description">
         Owning a home is a pretty daunting task, one which can come with a lot of complexity.
-With the illustrations, I wanted to execute a style that was simple and approachable.
+With illustration I aimed to make the task seem more approachable, through a simple and clean style.
     </h4>
 </div>